 Most people take water for granted.
 Many people

-kitchen tap and that it will always be wholesome.
-It is
+their kitchen tap and that it will always be

-involve pumping water out of the ground or diverting
+out of the ground or diverting a stream, then

-pumping the water through miles and miles of pipe.
+water through miles and miles of pipe.
+Water in

-Water in the ground may be free, but getting the
+the ground may be free, but getting the water from

-water from the source to the people’s homes and
+the source to the people’s homes and making

-making sure that it is safe costs money.
-An
+sure that it is safe costs money.
+An important part

-important part of the operator’s job is to help people
+of the operator’s job is to help people understand

-understand why piped water to their homes is not
+why piped water to their homes is not free.

 |Yá'át'ééh — Welcome to our homepage!